- 14 Super Fun Things to Do in Dallas with Teens - January 31, 2024

 Not only are the scenes super fun for kids, but they’re also incredibly Instagrammable for older audiences!

-SNOWDAY opens on November 20 and runs throughout the holiday season.
+SNOWDAY opens in late November and runs throughout the holiday season.
 Tickets are $30 for adults and $22 for children, and $1 from every purchase goes towards the Children’s Medical Center.

 9. Skip the Christmas Cooking with Dinner at Elm Street Cask & Kitchen